An orthogonal perspective on Gauss composition: Rigidifications

-\begin{example} If $Y=\Spec S$ is a real quadratic ring over $X=\Spec \Z$ with discriminant $d$ and $H=\{1\}$, then \Cref{H-similitude class = Pic H} recovers the classical statement of Gauss composition saying that primitive binary quadratic forms of discriminant $d$ up to $\SL_2(\Z)$-equivalence are in bijection with the narrow class group of $S$, and orientation corresponds to a fixed choice of generator of $S/\Z$. \end{example}
+\begin{example} If $Y=\Spec S$ over $X=\Spec \Z$ where $S$ is a real quadratic ring with discriminant $d$, then \Cref{Main Thm SO} recovers the classical statement of Gauss composition saying that primitive binary quadratic forms of discriminant $d$ up to $\SL_2(\Z)$-equivalence are in bijection with the narrow class group of $S$, with the rigidification corresponding to a choice of generator of $S/\Z$. \end{example}